appatalks/gh-maintenance-report/README.md

 ## Prerequisites

 - Bash shell (Linux or macOS)
-- Access to `/var/log/syslog` or relevant log file with GHES maintenance records
+- Access to `/var/log/` and relevant log file with GHES maintenance records
 - Sufficient permissions to read system logs

 ## Usage